 Frequently Asked Questions

-- What is the difference between the Pre-Licensure and Post-Licensure BS?
+- What is the difference between the Prelicensure and Online RN to BS tracks?

 We get this question a lot.
-Our Pre-Licensure BS program is for students who do not already have an RN license, want to earn a BS in Nursing, and prepare for the NCLEX licensing exam.
-The Post-Licensure BS, also known as RN to BS, is for associates degree prepared nurses who already have their RN license or are ready to take the NCLEX licensing exam, and wish to continue their education to earn a BS in Nursing.
+Our Prelicensure track program is for students who do not already have an RN license, want to earn a BS in Nursing, and prepare for the NCLEX licensing exam.
+The Online RN to BS track is for associates degree prepared nurses who already have their RN license or are ready to take the NCLEX licensing exam, and wish to continue their education to earn a BS in Nursing.

 The RN is the license issued by the State of Utah Division of Occupational and Professional Licensing, and the BS is the degree issued by the University of Utah.
 Both tracks earn the same degree at the end of the program.

 - When does the program start, and how long does it take to complete?Currently, students have a fall, spring, or summer semester start option with a two, three, or four consecutive semester program.

-- Is there a time limit on the nursing prerequisite courses?The RN-BS program does not have a time limit on any prerequisite courses.
+- Is there a time limit on the nursing prerequisite courses?The RN-BS track does not have a time limit on any prerequisite courses.

 - Since the program is online, can I go at my own pace?